 De Segunda à Quinta-feira - das 09h15 às 10h45 e das 13h30 às 16h

-Auxílio à Eventos para Alunos Matriculados
+Auxílio à Eventos no Exterior para Alunos Matriculados

 O envio dos pedidos será via e-mail (firstname.lastname@example.org)

 Date: June 22 (Friday), at 3 p.m. - Place: Auditorio "Ines Joekes"

 Title: ""Drug discovery for kinetoplastid diseases; challenges and opportunities in Chagas' disease and development of two new pre-clinical candidates for visceral leishmaniasis".

 Speaker: Dr. Manu De Rycker - Drug Discovery Unit, Dundee University, Dundee, UK